2268563/which-sandwich/README.md

 The database file is not committed to GitHub.

+If migrations need to be made first, run `python manage.py makemigrations whichsandwich`.

 1. Run `python manage.py migrate` to build the database schema from the models.
 2. Create an admin profile with `python manage.py createsuperuser`.
 3. Run the population script with `python populate_whichsandwich.py`.